kedro-org/kedro/README.md

 *Note:* Read our [FAQs](https://kedro.readthedocs.io/en/latest/06_resources/01_faq.html#how-does-kedro-compare-to-other-projects) to learn how we differ from workflow managers like Airflow and Luigi.

 ## Can I contribute?

 Yes!
 Want to help build Kedro?
 Check out our guide to [contributing](https://github.com/quantumblacklabs/kedro/blob/master/CONTRIBUTING.md).

+## Where can I learn more?

+There is a growing community around Kedro.
+Have a look at our [FAQs](https://kedro.readthedocs.io/en/latest/06_resources/01_faq.html#where-can-i-learn-more) to find projects using Kedro and links to articles, podcasts and talks.

 ## What licence do you use?